 The New York regiments of the Irish Brigade honored on the monument are:

 63rd New York Infantry: Commanded by Lieutenant Colonel Richard Charles Bentley until he was wounded on July 2nd.
 Captain Thomas Touhy then took command. (see Captain Touhy’s Official Report on the Battle of Gettysburg.)
 The 63rd brought 112 men to the field in two companies (A and B) and lost 5 killed, 10 wounded and 8 missing.
-See more on the 63rd New York in the Civil War.
+See more on the history of the 63rd New York in the Civil War.

 69th New York Infantry: Commanded by Captain Richard Moroney until he was wounded on July 2.
 Lieutenant James J. Smith then took command.
 (See Captain Smith’s Official Report on the Battle of Gettysburg.)
 The 69th brought 75 men to the field in two companies (A and B) and lost 5 killed, 14 wounded and 6 missing.
-See more on the 69th New York in the Civil War.
+See more on the history of the 69th New York in the Civil War.

 88th New York Infantry: Commanded by Captain Denis Francis Burke.
 (See Captain Burke’s Official Report on the Battle of Gettysburg.)
 It brought 126 men to the field in two companies (A and B) and lost 7 killed, 17 wounded and 4 missing.
-See more on the 88th New York in the Civil War.
+See more on the history of the 88th New York in the Civil War.